HEALTH RESEARCH, AND ITS DANGERS

 1. Many health methods, theory and more are simply not taught to doctors, nurses, nutritionists, dietitians and other professionals.

-2. Some of them specialize, and may be outside of their specialty.
-However, many are arrogant enough to think they can just look up the answer to a health question and write about it as if they are experienced in this area when they are not.
+2. Some of them specialize, and may be speaking or writing outside of their specialty.
+Also, many are arrogant enough to think they can just look up the answer to a health question and write about it as if they are experienced about it when they are not.